toimc/vue-markdown-shiki/README.md

 ## ✨ Features

 - Vue 3 integration for easy component development
-- Shiki integration for efficient code syntax highlighting
+- Shiki v3 integration for efficient code syntax highlighting
 - Markdown-it integration for powerful Markdown parsing
 - Customizable code highlighting and Markdown parsing options
 - Copy and download functionality
+- Compatible with Vite 6
 - Two components provided: `VueMarkdownIt` and `VueMarkDownHeader`
   - `VueMarkdownIt` renders native Markdown strings and includes `VueMarkDownHeader` by default
   - `VueMarkDownHeader` provides a menu for copy and download functionality